 We returned to the hostel, and I got a shower (which was a bit frustrating, as the water kept switching between scalding hot and freezing cold; I think I was competing with the washing machine), and then we took our dirty laundry (that is, mine, and Quoi’s, as well as Dylan’s and Flowers’) to the laundromat, half a block away from the hostel.
 While I was watching the laundry (and on the phone doing tech support for my mom’s email), another couple came into the laundromat and proceeded to do some sort of photo shoot; he was taking pictures from various angles while she modeled doing laundry.
 It was somewhat surreal.

 After delivering our clean laundry back to the hostel, the four of us went to a gear store in town.
 I got some replacement socks for a pair that had developed holes, as well as a belt.
-(I’ve now lost about 12.5 pounds since starting on the trail, putting me at my pre-Appalachian Trail weight.)
+(I’ve now lost about 12.5 pounds since starting on the trail, finally putting me at my pre-Appalachian Trail weight.)
 I don’t really need the belt right now, but as I continue to lose weight, I’ll definitely need it.
 We wandered around town a bit, checking out a few other stores before returning to the hostel.

 While we were out, Alias and Tenderfoot had arrived at the hostel.
 We compared experiences leaving Kennedy Meadows; Alias noted the ridiculously deep postholes on the trail; I confirmed they were probably ours.